noble-hunt/AXLE/replit.md

 - **Server**: Express.js with a RESTful API in TypeScript.
 - **Modularity**: Abstracted storage interface (`IStorage`).
 - **API Validation**: Zod schemas for request validation.
 - **Workout Generation**: Features a three-tier fallback (premium → simple → mock) orchestrator with a registry-first architecture for deterministic movement selection.
 AI is primarily used for generating coaching notes.
-Includes premium-only enforcement via environment kill switches and multi-layer style normalization with strict validation and auto-normalization.
+Includes premium-only enforcement via environment kill switches and single-point style normalization (Zod schema transform) with strict validation and auto-normalization.
+- **Style Normalization**: Uses single normalization point in Zod schema (`generatePayloadSchema`/`simulatePayloadSchema` transforms).
+The transform takes the first available field (style ?? goal ?? focus ?? archetype), normalizes it using `normalizeStyle()`, and sets all four fields (archetype, style, goal, focus) to the same normalized value.
+Route handlers pass through these normalized fields directly to the orchestrator, which routes to the appropriate builder (endurance → buildEndurance, crossfit → buildCrossFitCF, etc.).
 - **Deterministic Generation**: Uses `mulberry32` RNG and seeding for reproducible workouts.
 - **Movement Service**: Integrates a comprehensive Movement Registry (1,105 movements) and pattern packs for intelligent movement selection based on equipment, style, and constraints.
 - **Workout Focus Categories**: Supports 13 workout focus types (e.g., CrossFit, Olympic Weightlifting), each with specialized builders and hardness enforcement.